shruthivis/notes/skills/home_school/faq.md

 ## Who does it?
 Idiots and paupers.

-- **Objection: **Home-schooling is for kids with learning disabilities or poor kids.
+- **Objection**: Home-schooling is for "special" kids with learning disabilities or poor kids.
 - **Answer**:
     - Every child is a special child - with special interests and abilities, so factory model is suboptimal in the first place.
     - It is true that some kids resort to open/ home schooling out of compulsion as a second choice.
 On the other hand -highly gifted children, as well as normal kids, as well as those with learning disabilities **opt for** home-schooling.
 See examples listed below.